 U.S. History: Public history; digital history; US cultural (19th & 20th C); museums, material culture and memory; popular collecting practices and hobbies

-Brennan is the Associate Director of Public Projects division and Research Assistant Professor in the Department of History and Art History.
-She completed her Ph.D. in U.S. history at Mason in 2009.
-Her dissertation, Stamping American Memory, investigates how the post office shaped American cultural memory in the late nineteenth and early twentieth century through its commemorative stamp program.
+Brennan is the Director of Strategic Initiatives at the Roy Rosenzweig Center for History New Media, and Research Associate Professor in the Department of History and Art History.
+She completed her Ph.D. in U.S. history at Mason in 2010.
 She earned her BA from Bates College and MA from the University of Notre Dame in American Studies.
-Prior to coming to CHNM in 2005, she worked as the Director of Education and Public Programs at the U.S. Navy Museum in Washington, DC for seven years and was a research assistant at the Smithsonian Institution’s National Museum of American History.
+Prior to coming to RRCHNM in 2005, she worked as the Director of Education and Public Programs at the U.S. Navy Museum in Washington, DC for seven years and was a research assistant at the Smithsonian Institution’s National Museum of American History.

 “Oral History in the Digital Age,” Oxford Handbook of Oral History, (New York: Oxford University Press, 2010), with James Halabuk, Sharon Leon, Tom Scheinfeldt, and Kelly Schrum.

 “‘Little Colored Bits of Paper’ Collected in the Progressive Era,” Select Papers of the William M. Blount Symposia, (Washington, DC: Smithsonian Institution Press, 2010).

 “Taking a Byte Out of the Archives: Making Technology Work for You,” Perspectives (January 2005) with Douglas Mudd, Kirklin Bateman, and Paula Petrik. http://www.historians.org/perspectives/issues/2005/0501/0501arc1.cfm

 Encyclopedia of New England Culture (New Haven: Yale University Press, 2005), 3 entries.